kamathavan/CVAppBuild/README.md

 # CVAppBuild
 Curriculum Vitae is developed for assignment purspose

-Sample profile uploade into the Firebase Cloud Storage. https://console.firebase.google.com/u/0/project/cvappbuild/storage/cvappbuild.appspot.com/files
+Sample profile uploaded into the Firebase Cloud Storage in Google. https://console.firebase.google.com/u/0/project/cvappbuild/storage/cvappbuild.appspot.com/files

-We need login credencial to  respective console.
+We need login credencial to  download the uploaded json file.

 this is uploaded sample profile json.